documentationfor yFiles for HTML 3.0.0.1

 })

-After configuring the algorithm via its properties, its run method has to be called.
-This method takes an IGraph and returns a ShortestPathResult object whose class is specific to the chosen algorithm.
+After configuring the algorithm via its properties, call its run method.
+This method takes an IGraph and returns a ShortestPathResult object, whose class is specific to the chosen algorithm.

 Running the algorithm